Our team of specialist female counsellors are experienced professionals in the area of sexual violence & are

 My pronouns are she, her and hers.
 I am pleased to introduce myself as a Sexual Assault Counsellor working with both young and adult women and group work facilitator.
 I am Salvadorean/Australian and my first language is Spanish.
 As your counsellor, it is my privilege to work with you on your journey towards healing and wellness.
 I am warm, empathetic and genuine yet intentional and practical in my approach and have a deep respect for the courage it takes to engage in the counselling process.
 I bring many years of experience to the counselling room.
 I have learned that no matter what you have been through, there is always hope.
 In my work with you, I will draw from several evidence-based therapies, such as; Strength-Based Practice, Cognitive-Behaviour Therapy, Expressive Therapy including Sand Play and Symbol Work, Art Therapy and Psychoeducation Approach including the neurobiology of trauma.
 In my counselling framework, I understand sexual violence as a social problem not as an individual one.
 Together we can explore this idea further.
 I look forward to working with you.

 Hi!
 My pronouns are she and her.
 I joined the CASV team in 2013 at the commencement of the Royal Commission into Institutional Responses to Child Sexual Abuse.
-Currently, I am working as a National Redress Scheme (NRS) Counsellor & Sexual Assault Counsellor across both Logan & Redlands.
+In my role as Senior Practitioner, I have the privilege of supporting the counselling team as well as supporting a small number of clients.
 I am passionate about helping people to heal from complex trauma and to celebrate women’s strength and resilience.
 I am a strong advocate for my clients and greater systemic change.
 I feel very lucky to work with such a great group of women within a safe and caring environment here at CASV.
 I enjoy adventuring, exercising, cooking (& eating) & hanging out with my border collie.
-I live & work on Turbul, Jagera & Yugambeh lands.
+I live & work on Turbul, Jagera & Quandamooka lands.

 Katherine – Sexual Assault Counsellor